matweldon/markdown_llm/examples/example_image.md

 <!--llm
 # %Assistant

-I apologize, but there are no dogs in this image.
-The picture shows three adorable kittens or young cats sitting together.
-They appear to be on a light-colored surface, possibly the roof of a car or a similar flat surface.
-The kittens are different colors - one looks like a tabby, one is a ginger or orange color, and one appears to be a mix of light and dark fur.
-The background shows a blue sky with some clouds and greenery, suggesting this is an outdoor setting.
-Cats and dogs are different species, so it's important to note that these are definitely feline, not canine, animals in the photograph. llm-->
+There are no dogs in this image.
+The image shows three kittens or young cats sitting together outdoors.
+They appear to be different breeds or colors - one tabby, one ginger, and one with mixed coloring. llm-->